-The Madge Rothschild Resource Center, which was dedicated in 2017, includes the Temple’s Rabbi Richard B. Safran Library, Jacob L. Goldman Memorial Museum, and meeting and conference space.
-A large timeline highlights 200 years of Jewish history in Northeast Indiana.
+The Madge Rothschild Resource Center, which was dedicated in 2017, includes the Temple’s Rabbi Richard B. Safran Library, Jacob L. Goldman Memorial Museum (under development), and meeting and conference space.
+A large timeline display highlights 200 years of Jewish history in Northeast Indiana.

-During this transition time for the newly strengthened Congregation Achduth Vesholom, worship offerings on Shabbat expanded to include Reform worship on Friday nights and a traditional lay-led service on Saturday mornings with Rabbi Meir offering a D’var Torah.
-High Holy Days included Reform and traditional services.
+Worship offerings on Shabbat include Reform worship on Friday nights led by Rabbi Meir and a Conservative lay-led service on Saturday mornings with Rabbi Meir offering a D’var Torah.
+High Holy Days services include Reform and Conservative services.
 Guest clergy and lay leaders help provide a variety of worship experiences as we continue to be sensitive to the diverse backgrounds within our congregation.
 All are welcome to attend services, which are offered both in person with pandemic safety protocols in place and via Zoom and YouTube.

 Achduth Vesholom is a welcoming congregation and offers a full scope of worship, educational, cultural, and social opportunities for all ages.
 Interfaith families are encouraged to participate fully in the life of the congregation.

-Adult learning, Torah study, music programs, a Temple Book Club, social activities, mah jongg play, and other events are offered.
+Lifelong learning includes Torah study, music programs, a Temple Book Club, social activities, mah jongg play, and other events.
 Please contact the Temple office for more information for non-affiliated individuals, interfaith couples interested in exploring Judaism, and those considering becoming Jewish.

 Religious School is open to children of members.
 Classes are offered for those age 4 through 12th grade.
 In addition to a course of general Jewish studies and Hebrew, the Religious School provides creative programs, social action projects, and family education.
-Our Hebrew program includes a weekday evening session for students studying for a Bar or Bat Mitzvah.
+Our Hebrew program includes sessions for students studying for a Bar or Bat Mitzvah.